sourcegraph/sourcegraph-public-snapshot/doc/a_new_admin/updates/index.md

 # Upgrades and Migration

-The [changelog](../../CHANGELOG.md) provides all information related to any changes that are/were part of a release.
+A new version of Sourcegraph is released every month (with patch releases in between as needed).
+We actively maintain the two most recent, monthly releases of Sourcegraph.
+The [changelog](../../CHANGELOG.md) provides all information related to any changes that are/were in a release.

 This, in combination with [Upgrade notes](#upgrade-notes) will help you prepare your instance for an upgrade.

 In parallel or independent of your upgrade activities, migration of data may be required as well.
-This can be true when upgrading to a specific version, or when you are looking to migrate from one deployment type to the other (for example moving from Docker Single Container to Docker Compose.

-As part of any upgrade activity you should review the [Migration](#migration) section below, inlcuding any specific Migration instructions specific provided as part of your deployment type (see specific deployment docs for deployment type migration instruction).
+This can be true when upgrading to a specific version, or when you are looking to migrate from one deployment typeAs part of this activity you should review the [Migration](#migration) section below as well as the Migration instructions specific to your deployment type.

 ## Upgrades

-Upgrading refers to the specific action of moving from an older to newer release.

-As part of any upgrade activity, make sure you have verified our [Upgrade policy](#upgrade-policy) below.
-You will also want to check with the Upgrade notes which vary by deployment type.

-Finally, in some cases your upgrade may be limited by migration constraints.
-For additional details, review the [out-of-band migrations section](#out-of-band-migrations) as well.

 ### Upgrade policy